Turns out your ‘low carb’ snack may not be as low carb as you thought…

 CARBS: 8.9g ~ PROTEIN: 24.7g ~ FAT: 47.1g

 Did you know that the peanut is technically a legume?
 (So it’s actually more of a pseudo-nut, but we’ll call it a nut for the sake of this post!).
 Don’t diss peanuts because of their higher carb content; they are the highest in protein of all the nuts, with a tablespoon of 100% peanut butter being significantly higher in protein than other nut butters, giving you 6g of protein and only just over 2g of carbs.
-Not all of us can be trusted with a jar of peanut butter in the pantry though…
+Want to learn which Australian Peanut Butter Brands are the best?
+Check out our blog here to see which are the healthiest on the market.

 CARBS: 6.8g ~ PROTEIN: 19.7g ~ FAT: 50.6g